tatsuokun/context2vec/README.md

 		and Goldberger, Jacob
 		and Dagan, Ido",
-  title = 	"context2vec: Learning Generic Context Embedding with Bidirectional LSTM", booktitle = 	"Proceedings of The 20th SIGNLL Conference on Computational Natural      Language Learning    ", year = 	"2016", publisher = 	"Association for Computational Linguistics", pages = 	"51--61",
+  title = 	"context2vec: Learning Generic Context Embedding with Bidirectional LSTM", booktitle = 	"Proceedings of The 20th SIGNLL Conference on Computational Natural Language Learning", year = 	"2016", publisher = 	"Association for Computational Linguistics", pages = 	"51--61",